nextflow-io/phytoy-nf/README.md

 Usage
 -----------

-You can run phytoy-NF using the following command:
+You can run phytoy-NF,

--Natively:
+   natively using the following command:

 	nextflow run phytoy [phytoy-nf command line options]

--With Docker:
+   with Docker using the following commands:

 	nextflow run phytoy -with-docker [phytoy-nf command line options]